laravel/docs/installation.md

 <a name="getting-started-on-macos"></a>
 ### Getting Started On macOS

+> {tip} This method of getting started relies on Laravel Sail, which is not supported on M1/Apple Silicon-based Macs.
+If you are using this hardware then please use another method for local development, such as [Laravel Valet](https://laravel.com/docs/8.x/valet)

 If you're developing on a Mac and [Docker Desktop](https://www.docker.com/products/docker-desktop) is already installed, you can use a simple terminal command to create a new Laravel project.
 For example, to create a new Laravel application in a directory named "example-app", you may run the following command in your terminal:

 ```nothing